Also known as: iQue DSi (CN)

 Check for more unused content.

-The Nintendo DSi was Nintendo's first answer to an upgraded version of the Nintendo DS.
-It added tons of new features, such as a Wii-like main menu, two cameras, a sound-recording app, a digital store, and all of the features you would find on a regular DS.
-Well, almost...
+The Nintendo DSi was Nintendo's half-generation upgrade version to the Nintendo DS.
+It added tons of new features, such as a Wii-like main menu, two cameras, a sound-recording app, a digital store for minor releases (some of which not so minor), real-time brightness change, WPA-1 and -2 wireless networking, and all of the features you would find on a regular DS.
+Well, if you ignore the lack of a GBA slot and artificial annoyances...

 Hidden Button Combinations